-Vegetation maps of each PSU have been produced, with a minimum mapping unit of 200m2 for non-woody vegetation and 36 m2 for tree islands (See Appendix II).
+Vegetation maps of each PSU have been produced, with a minimum mapping unit of $200m^2$ for non-woody vegetation and 36 m2 for tree islands (See Appendix II).
 The mapping effort or area mapped within each PSU varied by year.
-PSU mapped during the first year were mapped to their full 2 km x 5 km extent while those mapped in the 2nd year were limited to a central 2 km x 2 km portion within each PSU (see Figure 9 for locations of PSU's sampled in Years 1 and 2).
-The base map of these vegetation maps consisted of either color infrared CERP aerial imagery from 2003 or 2009, for PSU 4 and 5 and PSU 0 and 14, respectively, or NAIP 2010 color infrared aerial imagery for the other 28 PSU.
+PSU mapped during the first year were mapped to their full 2 km x 5 km extent while those mapped in the 2nd and 3rd year were limited to a central 2 km x 2 km portion within each PSU (see Fig. 9 for locations of PSU's sampled in Years 1, 2 and 3).
+The base map of these vegetation maps consisted of either color infrared CERP aerial imagery from 2003 or 2009, for PSU 4 and 5 and PSU 0 and 14, respectively, or NAIP 2010 color infrared aerial imagery for the other 44 PSU and the DPM area.
 Features within each PSU were classified according to the classification system developed by a consortium of south Florida vegetation scientists (Rutchey et al. 2006).
 Most community types have been distinguished to Level 3 of this classification system